freyaoutlier-oss/AuraProtocol-Auto-Daily-Bot/README.md

 After the first run (and the interactive settings are saved to config.json), the bot immediately loops every 8 hours.
 Press Ctrl+C to stop.
 Run it in a `screen` so it stays alive after the terminal is closed.
 Every command applies to ALL wallets in `account.txt`.

 ## Notes
-- Native LIT is required for on-chain gas (faucet/stake).
+- Native zkltc is required for on-chain gas (faucet/stake).
 Check balance via explorer liteforge.explorer.caldera.xyz.
 - Social tasks (Follow X, Join TG, Connect Discord/X) are NOT auto-claimed — they need manual OAuth on the website.
 The bot only verifies on-chain/streak tasks that are not yet completed.
 - `index` in verify = 0-based task position in the `/api/incentives/me` response (verified: execute_first_stake = index 5).
 - Files: lib/{chain,contracts,auth,api,faucet,staking,tasks,config,runner}.js